the-zammers/the-caterers/PRESENTATION.md

 ## Overview

 >  "Chef is a programming language in which programs look like recipes."
 > — [*David Morgan-Mar*](https://www.dangermouse.net/esoteric/chef.html)

 Chef is an *esoteric programming language*[^1] following the concept of *multiple coding*[^2], in which programs are intentionally designed so as to function as both valid programs and valid recipes.
 Chef is stack-based and utilizes three basic concepts:
 1. Ingredients, which have numerical values and can be either dry, liquid, or unknown (*e.g.* 72 g haricot beans, 25 ml water, 6 human eyeballs)
 2. An ordered set of infinite mixing bowls, which are the stacks primarily used for general processing and which hold various ingredients within them
-3. An ordered set of infinite baking pans, which are used almost solely for data output—once items have been poured into the pans, they are not able to be removed
+3. An ordered set of infinite baking pans, which are used solely for data output—once items have been poured into the pans, they are not able to be removed except through output

 Together with cooking- and baking-themed commands, these three elements form a Turing-complete language[^3] that is *also* capable of describing a great number of recipes[^4].
 Features such as the "Take *ingredient* from refrigerator" and "Mix [the [*nth*] mixing bowl] well" directives even allow for user input and randomness, respectively, allowing us to imagine a world in which one could write and play a cooking simulator in Chef.